-Last fall, I published a post that discussed all the different ways we’ve taught and reviewed Kelso’s Choices over the years at our school.
+Last fall, I published a post that discussed all the different ways we’ve taught and reviewed conflict resolution strategies over the years at our school.
 We stuck with some of the original plan but I mixed it up some with my ‘big kids’.
-PS These conflict resolution activities work even if you don’t use Kelso’s Choices!

-After whipping out the plush frog and getting them excited for the return of Kelso, we talked about why we learn about Kelso’s Choices EVERY.
+After whipping out the plush frog and getting them excited for the return of Kelso, we talked about why we learn about choices for how we handle conflict EVERY.
 YEAR.
 Some buttercup always points out “because we forget them sometimes”.
 Then we watched both video clips again (links and stopping points/discussion questions in the link above).
 I swapped the order of the videos this time because I wanted us to end on the scenarios where characters used “Ignore”.

 I wanted our focus with the rest of the time then to be on “Ignore”, in part because I think they should use it more and in part because they need to use it more correctly.
 Last year at a conference, I attended a session where the speaker (Dan St. Romain) used a lot of call and response, call and repeat, and hand gestures as he was presenting.
 It was awesome modeling and I vowed to include more of these practices into my own teaching.